gcrichton/gerdle/README.md

 Based on https://github.com/cwackerfuss/react-wordle

-This is a clone project of a popular word guessing game made using React, Typescript, and Tailwind.
+This is a clone project of a popular word guessing game made using React, Typescript and Tailwind.

 _To Run Locally:_
 Clone the repository and perform the following command line actions: